Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/04-cross-domain-investigation/README.md

 **Identity telemetry is the pivot point.** In every scenario, the identity domain was the link between email and endpoint.
 The email domain generates the initial signal; the identity domain confirms whether credentials were used; the endpoint domain shows what happened next.
 The identity layer is the connective tissue.

 **Attack timelines compress fast.** Phishing to ransomware-classified behaviour in under two hours in a controlled lab.
-In production, some stages may take longer — but the assumption that there will be time to investigate before impact is wrong.
+In production, some stages may take longer, but the assumption that there will be time to investigate before impact is wrong.

 **Report-only CA policies are a real operational risk.** Any CA policy in report-only mode is providing visibility, not protection.
 If you're seeing risky sign-ins in the logs but not blocking them, you're watching attacks succeed in real time.